 - Beliefs and Teaching (what people believe)

 - Practices and Ways of Life (what people do)

 - Expression and Language (how people express themselves)

 - Identity and Belonging (making sense of who we are)

 - Meaning and Purpose (making sense of life)

 - Values and Commitment (making sense of right and wrong)

 Our Religious Education curriculum is enhanced further with visits to places of worship in our local area, visits from specialist speakers and parents and religious assemblies.

 The RE curriculum will promote inquisitive minds, respect, tolerance and understanding.
 Our lessons enable high quality work to be produced and evidenced, showcasing a deep understanding of the main religions of the world and their community.
-This evidence will be seen through using the correct vocabulary, explanations and respectful opinions in class discussions, as well as cross-curricular evidence such as religious and cultural art work, drama, craft and presentations.
-Our teaching enables children to extend their own sense of values and promotes their spiritual growth and development.
-At Durham Lane, we aim to maximise the opportunities for every child so that they know more, remember more and understand more about Religious Education.
+This evidence will be seen through using the correct vocabulary, explanations and respectful opinions in class discussions, evidence seen in books as well as cross-curricular evidence such as religious and cultural art work, drama, craft and presentations.
+Our teaching enables children to extend their own sense of value and promotes their spiritual growth and development.